Louis Lambros

 About the Bethel Park Road Program

-The Municipality of Bethel Park is made up of a 12 square mile area.
-Within this area, the Municipality is responsible for maintaining approximately 118 miles of road pavement over nine wards.
+The Municipality of Bethel Park is made up of a 12 square mile area and is responsible for maintaining approximately 118 miles of road pavement over nine wards.

 Capital Improvement Fund

-Every year the Municipality uses funding from the Capital Improvement Fund to prepare a contract to repair and resurface various streets throughout the Municipality.
-Bethel Park utilizes an asset management system to help prioritize which streets get resurfaced first.
-This is the starting point for the selection of the upcoming road program.
-Roads are then selected based on various criteria including, but not limited to: surface condition, traffic volume, condition of underground utilities, and the condition of abutting curbs and inlets.
-A copy of the Capital Improvement Fund Plan is available on our Finance Page
+Every year, the Municipality uses the Capital Improvement Fund to prepare a contract to repair and resurface various streets throughout the community.
+An asset management system is used to help prioritize which streets get resurfaced first; this is the starting point for the selection of the upcoming road program.
+Roads are then selected based on various criteria including, but not limited to, surface condition, traffic volume, condition of underground utilities, and the condition of abutting curbs and inlets.
+A copy of the Capital Improvement Fund Plan is available on our Finance Page.

 2022 Road Program Map - Click to Enlarge